chavarera/PythonScript/Class/Constructor class.md

 - Constructor is used to assign some memory to instance of an class
 - Constructor in python is created using __init__ method.
 - __init__() method take first parameter as self(You can use any name but for maintaining  standard naming convention use self keyword only)
-- Its bad idea to write your main logic inside __init__() block becuase the constructor is always called when a new object of that class is created alternative create a another method and write your logic ther and call it using class object
+- Its an bad idea to write your logical code inside .
+Because constructor bloack is automatically called every time when create an new object of that class.

 - There are two type of constructor avialable in python 1.empty Constructor